Laura Amy Puts On Busty Display In Plunging Crop Top

 Laura Amy took to her Instagram page to upload a saucy snapshot.
-The famous Australian model published the pic on Tuesday, January 12, that captured her flaunting her insanely stunning figure in a flirty crop top and shorts.
+The famous Australian model published the pic on Tuesday, January 12, capturing her flaunting her insanely stunning figure in a flirty crop top and shorts.

 Laura displayed her enviable assets in a yellow top made of thin, ribbed fabric.
 It featured long sleeves and ribbon ties that she secured in a bow in the middle.
 The plunging neckline exposed a generous amount of her decolletage.
 However, the snug fit of the piece made her cleavage look more prominent.
 The garment's cut left lots of skin exposed along her toned midriff, highlighting her flat tummy.
 While the upper part of the clothing had a skintight fit, the base was flowy.